dkubek/JADIC/JADIC/doc/JADIC_Documentation.md

    keys are stuck.
 This is most likely caused by how Windows Forms handles input keys.

- - In a very small window between players death and the GAME OVER scree, It is possible to fire a projectile have it stuck there.
+ - In a very small window between players death and the GAME OVER screen, It is possible to fire a projectile have it stuck there.

+## Changelog

+### v1.1
+- Balance changes, the game starts more difficult and  gets even more difficult much faster.
+- The cursor is now hidden on hover as not to confuse the user.
+- It is now possible to exit the game using the *Escape* key.

+### v1.0
+ - First build

 # Software Documentation